Bilgehanaygn/Machine-Learning-From-Scratch/README.md

-All of the ML models are written from scratch - no ready made libraries is used.
+All of the ML models are written from scratch - no ready made library is used.

 Neural Network From Scratch Explanation:
 N-layer neural network (N hidden layer), n is given as parameter to a layer generator func.